mtlynch/slide-decks/content/show-and-tell-2020-05/_index.md

 ### Editing

 * Takes the longest time and is the most mentally taxing
-* Good writing crystallizes ideas and explains them clearly and succinctly
+* Good writing crystallizes ideas, explains them clearly and succinctly
   * This is really hard!

 ---